October 13, 2020

 OECD’s Inclusive Framework releases BEPS 2.0 documents and agrees to continue work with target of conclusion by mid-2021

 On 12 October 2020, the Organisation for Economic Co-operation and Development (OECD) and the OECD/G20 Inclusive Framework on Base Erosion and Profit Shifting (BEPS) released a series of documents in connection with the ongoing project on addressing the tax challenges arising from the digitalization of the economy (the “BEPS 2.0 project”).
 The project, which began in earnest in early 2019, consists of two elements: Pillar One focused on developing new nexus and profit allocation rules and Pillar Two focused on developing global minimum tax rules.
 The documents include detailed reports on the Blueprints on Pillar One and Pillar Two; a lengthy Economic Impact Assessment of the Pillar One and Pillar Two proposals; a Cover Statement by the Inclusive Framework on the work to date and the next steps; a Public Consultation Document requesting comments on the Blueprints on both Pillars; and a report to the G20 Finance Ministers for their 14 October 2020 meeting.
-The OECD held both an on-line press conference and a webcast to update the press and the public on the latest developments in the BEPS 2.0 project.
+The OECD held both an and a to update the press and the public on the latest developments in the BEPS 2.0 project.

 The new documents on the BEPS 2.0 project published by the OECD on 12 October 2020 include the following:

 In connection with the release of these documents, OECD Secretary-General Angel Gurria and Pascal Saint-Amans, Director of the OECD Centre for Tax Policy and Administration, provided an update on developments in the BEPS 2.0 project during an online press conference.
 In addition, the OECD Secretariat hosted a webcast to provide a more technical update on progress on the BEPS 2.0 project and its other international tax work.
-A replay of the webcast and the presentation slides can be accessed on the OECD website.
+A replay of the webcast and the presentation slides can be accessed on the OECD .

 According to the Inclusive Framework Cover Statement, even though substantial progress has been made on the BEPS 2.0 work despite the challenges of the COVID-19 pandemic, key political and technical issues still need to be resolved.
 This means that the initial timeline for delivering a consensus-based solution by the end of 2020 cannot be met.
 The Inclusive Framework on BEPS has now agreed to keep working to bring the process to a successful conclusion by mid-2021, specifically noting the need “to resolve technical issues, develop model draft legislation, guidelines, and international rules and processes as necessary to enable jurisdictions to implement a consensus based solution.”